otrv4/otrv4/architecture-decisions/005-brace-key.md

                                                      * Decrypts received message with a message key derived from Cr_3_0
                                                      * Increases ratchet_id by one
-                                                     * Derives a new mix key from the one derived in the previous ratchet M_4 = KDF(M_3)
+                                                     * Derives a new brace key from the one derived in the previous ratchet M_4 = KDF(M_3)
                                                      * Generates new ECDH keys and uses Alice's ECDH public key (received in data_message_3_0) to create ECDH shared secret (ECDH_4).
-                                                     * Mixes the mix key with ECDH_4 to create the shared secret K_4 K_4 = SHA3-512(ECDH_4 || M_4)
+                                                     * Mixes the brace key with ECDH_4 to create the shared secret K_4 K_4 = SHA3-512(ECDH_4 || M_4)
                                                       * Uses K_4 with SHA3-512 to generate root and chain